Domoni, Comores Komori جزر القمر - Things to Do in Domoni

 Insider Tips

-Learn basic French or Arabic phrases as English is not widely spoken, and locals appreciate the effort to communicate in their languages
+Learn basic French or Comorian phrases as English is not widely spoken, and locals greatly appreciate the effort to communicate in their languages

-Carry cash in Comorian francs as ATMs are scarce and credit cards are rarely accepted outside major hotels
+Always carry cash in Comorian francs as credit cards are rarely accepted and ATMs are scarce throughout the island

-Respect local customs by dressing modestly, especially when visiting mosques or during Ramadan, and always ask permission before photographing people
+Respect local Islamic customs by dressing modestly, especially when visiting mosques or during the holy month of Ramadan when eating and drinking in public during daylight hours should be avoided

 Explore Activities in Domoni